History of Panama (to 1821): Eighteenth century

 In the same year, war broke out between Britain and Spain.
 A British military force took Portobelo and destroyed it.
 Panamanian historians maintain that this attack diverted Spanish trade from the trans-isthmian route.
 The Seville–Cádiz monopoly of colonial trade had been breached by royal decrees earlier in the century, and precedent was thus furnished for the merchants of the Latin American colonies to agitate for direct trade with Spain and for intercolonial trade.
 After 1740 the Pacific coast ports were permitted to trade directly via ships rounding Cape Horn, and the Portobelo feria was never held again.

 Relaxing the trading laws benefited both Spanish America and Spain, but Panama's economic decline was serious.
 Transit trade had for so long furnished the profits on which Panama had flourished that there had been no incentive to develop any other economic base.
 After the suppression of its audiencia in 1751, Panama became a quiet backwater, a geographically isolated appendage of New Granada, scarcely self-supporting even in food and producing little for export.

 In 1793, near the close of the colonial period, the first recorded attempt at a comprehensive census of the area that had comprised the Panamanian audiencia was made.
-Incomplete and doubtless omitting most of the Indian and cimarrón population, specifically excluding soldiers and priests, the census recorded 71,888 inhabitants, 7,857 of whom lived in Panama City.
+Incomplete and doubtless omitting most of the Indigenous and cimarrón population, specifically excluding soldiers and priests, the census recorded 71,888 inhabitants, 7,857 of whom lived in Panama City.
 Other principal towns had populations ranging from 2,000 to a little over 5,000.